 Students will have a strong commitment to ethical leadership.

 Each of the six learning goals is monitored and assessed for achievement.
 Information obtained through the assessment process is used to adjust and modify instructional methods and curriculum design as part of the Huntsman School's continuous improvement effort.
 Achievement of goals is assessed using both direct and indirect measures.
-Direct measures include selection of students, course-embedded measurements, and a national achievement test.
+Direct measures include a selection of students, course-embedded measurements, and a national achievement test.
 Indirect measures include student, alumni, and employer surveys, as well as employment and career success of graduates.
-More information on assessment within the Huntsman School of Business can be found at: huntsman.usu.edu/assessment
+More information on assessment within the Huntsman School of Business can be found at huntsman.usu.edu/assessment.

 University Honors Program